TU-Berlin-SNET/JCPABE/README.md

 ```

-#### Common Problems (todo)
+#### Common Problems

-jpbc-pbc library can not be found/loaded
+JPBC-PBC library can not be found or loaded:

-Build error when trying to build jpbc-pbc:
-Remove the system JNA library or patch JPBC (todo add link to patch)
+Remove the system JNA library or patch JPBC to work with newest JNA.